secretGeek/til/music/guitar_shapes.md

 Or you can play this adjacent shape.
 Which can also be shifted up or down for different keys.
+I think of this as the 'down' pattern.

      0   1   2   3   4   5   6   7   8   9   10  11  12
     e|---|---|--x|---|--R|---|---|---|---|---|---|---|